DajanaKamila/BasketSplitter/README.md

 # BasketSplitter

-BasketSplitter is a Java appliaction designed to handle the division of items between available deliveries based on the available configuration.
+BasketSplitter is a Java library designed to handle the division of items between available deliveries based on the available configuration.
 The goal is to minimize the number of deliveries, and the largest delivery should contain as many products as possible.

 ## Table of Contents
 1. [Description](#description)